Here's How Your Trade New York Mortgage Trust Inc. (NYMT) Aggressively Right Now

 NYMT’s Market Performance

-NYMT stocks went up by 0.23% for the week, with a monthly jump of 0.93% and a quarterly performance of 0.46%, while its annual performance rate touched 62.92%.
-The volatility ratio for the week stands at 1.49% while the volatility levels for the past 30 days are set at 1.66% for New York Mortgage Trust Inc..
-The simple moving average for the period of the last 20 days is 0.76% for NYMT stocks with a simple moving average of 0.64% for the last 200 days.
+NYMT stocks went down by 0.00% for the week, with a monthly jump of 0.69% and a quarterly performance of -2.90%, while its annual performance rate touched 67.31%.
+The volatility ratio for the week stands at 1.11% while the volatility levels for the past 30 days are set at 1.53% for New York Mortgage Trust Inc..
+The simple moving average for the period of the last 20 days is 0.64% for NYMT stocks with a simple moving average of 0.24% for the last 200 days.

 Analysts’ Opinion of NYMT